-To exit from permanent manual mode, move the gear selector to the D position.
-The transmission will revert to automatic shift mode
+To exit from the Jaguar Sequential Shift permanent manual mode, either pull and hold the shift-up paddle for approximately one second (to return directly to automatic operation in S), or rotate the gear selector to the D position.
+The transmission will revert to the D automatic shift mode.